InfiniteLoop360/P3-Spam-Email-Classification-using-NLP-and-Machine-Learning/README.md

    cd spam-email-classification

-2. **Install the required dependencies**: bash pip install -r requirements.txt
+2. **Install the required dependencies**:
+   '''bash
+   pip install -r requirements.txt

-3. **Download the dataset** and place it in the project directory.
+4. **Download the dataset** and place it in the project directory.